pieteroskam/autopilot/README.md

 # Facebook group.
 Please, ask question in the facebook group so others can answers and answers will be seen by everyone.
 Facebook is not my prefered medium but I didn't know a better one.
 Please join here: https://www.facebook.com/groups/721879886302423

 I am open to make units on demand.
-The price for a unit is 95 euro's excluding shipping costs from the neterlands.
+The price for the control a unit is 95 euro's excluding shipping costs from the neterlands.
 The unit you will receive looks like this. https://youtu.be/XkwvWls0uvk pieteroskam@gmail.com